-Your bachelor’s degree in Kinesiology will incorporate courses concerning the science, psychology, and practice of exercise.
-You’ll study nutrition, aging, strength training, conditioning, and the connection between body, brain and motor skills.
-Your course of study will likely also include a practicum aspect, which may involve hands-on with techniques, treatments and therapies.
-You’ll also have a chance to refine your focus, whether your interest is in physical education, massage therapy, or sports management, to name just a few of many possibilities.
+Your bachelor’s degree in kinesiology will incorporate science, psychology, and the practice of exercise.
+You’ll study nutrition, aging, strength training, conditioning, and the connection between body, brain, and motor skills.
+Your course of study will likely also include a practicum aspect, which may involve hands–on techniques, treatments, and therapies.
+You’ll also have a chance to refine your focus, whether your interest is in physical education, massage therapy, sports management, or any other aspect of kinesiology.

-It’s especially important to note that the bachelor’s degree in Kinesiology is the basic threshold for earning a certification in Kinesiology.
-This certification will qualify you to apply your knowledge at the clinical level.
-This means that you’ll need to complete this 120-credit program, which typically takes a minimum of four years, in order to work in a clinical rehabilitation facility, to instruct fitness in a senior living facility, or provide athletic training support to a professional sports organization.
+It’s especially important to note that the bachelor’s degree in kinesiology is the basic threshold for earning a certification in kinesiology.
+This certification will qualify you to work at the clinical level.
+This means that you’ll need to complete this 120–credit program, which typically takes a minimum of four years, in order to work in a clinical rehabilitation facility, instruct fitness in a senior living facility, or provide athletic training support for a professional sports organization.

 - Exercise Science